Blueavian9/Blueavian9/README.md

 <div align="center">
     <h2>🚀 About Me 🚀</h2>
-    <p>I'm a Software Engineer specializing in Fullstack Developnent.
-I am a dedicated Full-Stack Software Developer with a passion for creating secure and dynamic web applications.
-With 2+ years of experience at Bloom Institute of Technology plus 5 years as a self-taught, I have developed a strong expertise in building robust solutions using technologies such as React, Node.js, Express, and Knex.

-my notable achievements include developing a secure, user-friendly Full-Stack Asylum Report Generator app utilizing Auth0 for authentication, and collaborating with cross-functional teams to ensure seamless integration.
-I can also demonstrate proficiency in building RESTful APIs, performing CRUD operations, and implementing efficient database schemas.
+    <p>I am a Full-Stack Software Developer with over three years of experience, specializing in creating secure and dynamic web applications.
+My expertise spans technologies like React, Node.js, and Express, with advanced skills in AI integration, demonstrated by my work with Groq Whisper.
+At TalkAnimate Inc., I led the development of a Full-Stack Asylum Report Generator, featuring robust security and seamless authentication with Auth0.
+I am proficient in building RESTful APIs, performing CRUD operations, and implementing efficient database schemas, ensuring high-quality and scalable solutions.

-With experience in security and access control management, I am adept at working effectively in fast-paced environments while maintaining a strong focus on safety and compliance. my diverse skill set and dedication to delivering high-quality products and solutions make me a useful asset to any software development team.
+I excel in collaborative, fast-paced environments, with a strong focus on security and compliance.
+My diverse skill set and proactive approach make me a valuable asset to any software development team.
+I am eager to leverage my hands-on experience and proven track record to contribute to your organization's innovative projects.
+I enjoy taking on challenging projects and continuously learning, both in my professional career and through personal interests.</p>

-I am excited to leverage than 2 years and counting of hands-on  real world experience and a proven track record of collaborating with non-profit startups and teams to the development of innovative, impactful applications in the tech industry.
-I enjoy a good challenge of building breaking and finiship projects under tight deadlines and growing as professional Developer Reading anything i can get my hands on.
-I enjoy spending time with my wife friends and family.</p>
 </div>